 This is a private project of Paul Campbell - we're giving away cheap Arduino clone microcontrollers to Dunedin school kids this year (2015).

-Thanks to those at Dunedin Makerspace, especially Luke, who've helped to put together kits
+Thanks to those at Dunedin Makerspace, especially Ian and Luke, who've helped to put together kits

-Paul is giving them out free to any kid in Dunedin who will actually do something with it, at least until the end of 2015.
+Paul is giving them out free to any kid in Dunedin who will actually do something with it, we are currently transitioning from Uno kits to D1 kits.

 If you're going to take one home and then put it on the shelf and never use it there's not much point in giving you one.
 So we're asking adults to recommend kids who will actually do something with the kits - we don't really care what - build a green house and control the temperature, make a data logger that counts how many times a day your gold fish goes around its bowl, a robot, an animated sign - anything is great!
 And please show us what you've done - we'd love to show off your project here.